Friend of John Paul II: Illegitimate Theology Threatens to Undermine Humanae Vitae

 In December, Professor Maurizio Chiodi, a moral theologian and newly appointed member of the Pontifical Academy for Life, drew on Pope Francis’ apostolic exhortation Amoris Laetitia to argue that where “natural methods are impossible or unfeasible,” it would be an act of “responsibility” to use artificial contraception in some cases.

 Msgr.
-Pierangelo Sequeri, president of the John Paul II Institute who is both a theologian and musicologist, last week said the “cornerstone” of Humanae Vitae is “no longer simply a matter of individual ethics” but rather the “concept of parental responsibility.”
+Pierangelo Sequeri, president of the John Paul II Institute who is both a theologian and musicologist, last week said the “cornerstone” of Humanae Vitae is “no longer simply a matter of individual ethics” but rather the “concept of parental responsibility,” although his speech was also seen as a robust defense of the encyclical

 The Italian academic is a member of a controversial Vatican commission which is making a “historical-critical investigation of composing the encyclical,” according to its coordinator, Msgr.
 Gilfredo Marengo.
 Last year, Msgr.
 Sequeri wrote the preface to a book that argued that Amoris Laetitia represents a paradigm shift for all moral theology, and especially in interpreting Humanae Vitae.